thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/11-custom-directives-part2.desc.md

 </div>
 ```

-**EXERCISE** What happens if you move the `ng-transclude` tag in the file above to some other line?
+**QUESTION** What happens if you move the `ng-transclude` tag in the file above to some other line?
 How does this change the view?

+**EXERCISE** Create a directive that creates a link to hide / reveal the elements that the directive is wrapping.
+You should be able to pass in custom text for the link.
+This directive may be used in situations like an FAQ page where the questions hide/reveal the answer.

 Tranclusion is a huge topic, and it's easy to get lost down confusing rabbit holes.
 But if you'd like to push yourself, [here's](http://teropa.info/blog/2015/06/09/transclusion.html) a good place to start.